ZanelloG/simple_contracts/README.md

 Feel free to pick those lines up and modify them to your contracts, based on your purpose. 🥰

  ## This repo includes:
-1. A simple Save & Return string program.
+1. A simple Save & Return string program. `Hello_World.sol`.
-2. A counter (saving, adding, resetting a uint value).
+2. A counter (saving, adding, resetting a uint value) `Counter.soly`.
-3. A register example (here I used students).
+3. A register example (here I used students) `StudentRegister.sol`.
-4. A Bank contract, used to deposit and withdraw Ether.
+4. A Bank contract, used to deposit and withdraw Ether `Bank.sol`.
-5. A simple Lottery contract
+5. A simple Lottery contract `Lottery.sol`.

 ## How to use
 Just copy my code and modifiy it as you wish, but always remember to: